Midterm elections are swiftly approaching, and as usual, I am pretty clueless… in general, yes, but I meant about who should get my vote. Here’s why:

 There go the other half of my Facebook friends.
 Dang it.

-Like I said, I’m into social justice.
+Like I said, I’m interested in social justice – in the ways that history and society systemically discriminates against certain groups of people.
 But who is more powerless – the woman, or the unborn child?
 The only question that seems truly relevant to me in this debate is whether or not the fetus is a living human being.
 As a mother, I can’t really fathom that my children were not living human beings until they reached the point of being able to exist outside my body, or until they exited my womb.
 I know that an egg can’t grow into a person, and a sperm can’t grow into a person, but put them together and, well, we all know how this works.
 And if fetuses are living human beings, how can we justify terminating them?
-In my opinion, with very few exceptions, we can’t.
+In my opinion, with few exceptions, we can’t.

 So it’s really hard for me to vote democrat.
 But it’s really hard for me to vote republican.
 Even if I find a candidate who is informed and sympathetic on immigration, I am afraid he or she will be swayed by a very noisy ideology.
 The very rhetoric of that ideology is offensive.
 To call someone an “illegal,” and to use it as a noun – as though that defines what a person is, that a person’s very existence is illegal – is to make their immigration status more important than their personhood.
 You are talking about someone’s family.
 You are talking about my family.
 Sometimes it seems like we’ve forgotten that these are also human beings.
 These are made in the image of God.